EvanWang07/BaseTalonFXSwerveV2024/README.md

 **CHANGELOG**:  <br>
 &ensp;&ensp;1.
 INTEGRATED the CANivore to the robot code (includes all TalonFXs and CANCoders)  <br> &ensp;&ensp;2.
 REMOVED unused/detrimental code; namely, the AutoAlign command and example autonomous code  <br> &ensp;&ensp;3.
+RENAMED TeleopIntake.java to TeleopJukebox.java  <br> &ensp;&ensp;4.
+ADDED A FIX to the runJukebox instant command within Jukebox.java  <br> &ensp;&ensp;5.
 FIXED an issue with the (now deleted) AutoAlign command interfering with the swerve code  <br>
 **ISSUES & POTENTIAL ERRORS**:  <br>
 &ensp;&ensp;1.
 The code for the vision extension of swerve drive **does not work**  <br> &ensp;&ensp;2.
 The current default position **is incorrect**  <br>